ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Content tree in the menu](img/left_menu_tree.png "Content tree in the menu")

 Unique icons for each content type instantly show you what type of content you're selecting.
-To add custom icons to your content tree, follow [configuration tutorial in developer documentation.]([[= developer_doc =]]/administration/back_office/back_office_elements/custom_icons/#customize-content-type-icons)
+To add custom icons to your content tree, follow [configuration tutorial in Developer Documentation]([[= developer_doc =]]/administration/back_office/back_office_elements/custom_icons/#customize-content-type-icons).

 Hidden content is greyed out in the tree view.